-Your Directors are pleased to present the Twenty fifth Annual Report of the Companytogether with the Audited Statement of Accounts for the financial year endedMarch 31 2021.
+Your Directors are pleased to present the Twenty Ninth Annual Report ofthe Company together with the audited financials statements for the financial year endedMarch 31 2021.

 |Particulars ||Standalone ||Consolidated |

 | ||For the year ended March 31 2021 ||For the year ended March 31 2020 ||For the year ended March 31 2021 ||For the year ended March 31 2020 |